SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 For more information, see the [Articles in English Grammar](https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki//005-Articles-in-English-Grammar) blog post.

 ##### Terminology
+Search this section for any terminology problem you struggle with.
+Expand the terms and expressions to read about the standards and get familiar with helpful examples.<br>

 <details>
   <summary> American English vs. British English </summary>